 There were issues.
 Some members of staff were resistant to the change, and it took time for them to get used to a new way of working.
 However, a thorough three-day training schedule plus John's evangelical enthusiasm helped convert the sceptics.

 The new back office system has made a measurable difference to business performance.
-“Within a very short time the overall efficiency of the company has increased by over 40% and net profit has grown by 22%.”
+"Within a very short time the overall efficiency of the company increased by over 40% and net profit grew by 22%."

 Customer satisfaction has increased too: "50% of our sales are now repeat custom," says John, "demonstrating that customers are very happy with the service.
 That’s largely down to on our back office systems."